 |Title:||The Robert D. Ziff '88 Head Coach for Harvard Men's Ice Hockey|

-Following success as a player at the collegiate, professional and international levels, Ted Donato has begun piling up a long list of accomplishments in 10 years as head coach at his alma mater heading into the 2014-15 campaign.
-The former Crimson captain has guided Harvard to its first back-to-back 20-win seasons in more than a decade, captured ECAC Hockey and Ivy League championships, claimed two NCAA tournament berths, led his team to four league championship games, coached four All-Americans and six National Hockey Leaguers and set a new standard for wins by a Harvard coach in his first three seasons.
+Following success as a player at the collegiate, professional and international levels, Ted Donato has begun piling up a long list of accomplishments in 11 years as head coach at his alma mater heading into the 2015-16 campaign.
+The former Crimson captain has guided Harvard to three 20-win season, captured ECAC Hockey and Ivy League championships, claimed three NCAA tournament berths, led his team to five league championship games, coached five All-Americans and eight National Hockey Leaguers and set a new standard for wins by a Harvard coach in his first three seasons.

 Donato, who won an NCAA championship as a Crimson player, played in the Olympics and enjoyed a 13-year NHL career, was introduced as the Robert D. Ziff Head Coach of Harvard Men's Ice Hockey July 2, 2004.